 Exposing our daughters to a variety of activities not only strengthens our family bond but also stimulates their minds, creating lifelong mental mementos.
 My wish is to continue to consciously plan activities that will create glowing memories my girls can carry as keepsakes, forever.
 See our Family Fun page for more outing and activity ideas, and for upcoming events, hop over to our Event Directory.

-is a husband, father of three daughters and the author of The Girl Who Carried Too Much Stuff.
+is a husband, father of three daughters and the author of The Girl Who Carried Too Much Stuff, Dad is Acting Strange, and A Promise to Grow.
 Find out more about him at marcboston.com.

 YOU MIGHT LIKE

 CharlottesvilleFamily.com, a collection of local resources including a popular calendar of events, family services guides and features on education, health and family day trips for parents and teachers in Charlottesville, as well as the CharlottesvilleWelcomeBook.com a guide to resources for Charlottesville tourists and newcomers.
 Ivy Life & Style Media also creates other projects including Wine & Country which celebrates elevated living in Virginia Wine Country.
 Wine & Country Life, a semi-annual life & style magazine, and Wine & Country Weddings, an annual art book celebrating elegant Virginia weddings, are complemented by the Wine & Country Shop in Ivy, VA—a beautiful lifestyle boutique that brings the pages of the magazines to life.
 The Shop features over 40 Virginia artisans with everything from tailgating essentials and Dubarry attire to locally made foods and award-winning Virginia wines and craft beverages for your next event.
 Wine & Country covers the grape-growing foothills of the Blue Ridge Mountains from Lynchburg to Leesburg, including points in between like Charlottesville and Middleburg.